2002 Police raid Shamsunnahar Hall

-2002 Police raid Shamsunnahar Hall refers to a raid by Bangladesh police on Shamsunnahar Hall of the University of Dhaka on 23 July 2002.
+2002 Police raid Shamsunnahar Hall refers to a raid by the Bangladesh police on Shamsunnahar Hall of the University of Dhaka on 23 July 2002.
 The raid injured 200 students and is remembered as the Shamsunnahar Hall Tragedy day in Bangladesh.

 Background

 In 2002 Bangladesh Nationalist Party (BNP) was in power.
 The students of Shamsunnahar Hall of the University of Dhaka were protesting against the unauthorised stay of leaders of Jatiyatabadi Chhatra Dal, the student wing of the BNP, at the dormitory.

 Event

 The police raided the dorm in the middle of the night on 23 July 2002.
 Residents of the dorms were dragged out by police officers and assaulted.
 The police were joined in the raid by leaders of Jatiyatabadi Chhatra Dal.

 Reaction

 The attack was protested throughout the university the following day.
 Professor Anwarullah Chowdhury, the Vice Chancellor of the University of Dhaka, was forced to resign following the raid.
-The proctor of the university resigned as well.
+The university's proctor also resigned.
 Prime Minister Khaleda Zia ordered the formation of a commission to investigate the incident.
 The one man commission was made up of Justice M Tafazzul Islam.
-The probe report blamed the incident on Additional Deputy Commissioner Abdur Rahim of Bangladesh Police and the officials of University of Dhaka.
-The raid was led by Police officer Kohinoor Mian.
+The probe report blamed the incident on Additional Deputy Commissioner Abdur Rahim of Bangladesh Police and the officials of the University of Dhaka.
+The raid was led by Police Officer Md.
+Kohinoor Mia.